 A PbS band-gap change of 0.08 eV from 1.26 eV to 1.34 eV (as would be predicted using the method of Yoon et al.19 , in this work moving from a PbS to a PbS/CdS CQD with 0.1 nm shell thickness) would result in only a 0.044 V change in VOC if it were due only to an increase in band offset.
 Hence, the greater increase of VOC observed must be due to additional factors.
 Using dark and illuminated J-V curves to estimate the built-in potential and comparing it with VOC, it is clear that the PbS devices suffer a greater voltage loss than the PbS/CdS devices, as shown in Fig. 4b.
 Zhao et al.52 have reported a similar improvement in VOC resulting from a post-deposition annealing treatment of a PbS CQD film, which forms a thin layer of oxide on the surface of PbS.
 We postulate that the thin CdS shell layer effectively passivates surface defects of the PbS core because cation-exchange relies on the replacement of the original host cationic species resulting in the complete bonding of every PbS surface atom.
 Therefore, deleterious deep traps that promote non-radiative recombination are minimized and this gives a rise in VOC9.
 To confirm that the improvement in VOC originates from the core/shell passivation strategy, a set of CQD devices fabricated using an aluminum metal Schottky junction instead of ZnO were tested.
 Results from these show that even without a p-n junction that shell passivation is effective (supplementary information, Fig. S4).

 The effect of shell thickness and passivation.
 To maximize the benefit of shell passivation, in the context of solar cell devices, the shell thickness has to be optimized such that it is sufficiently thick for complete passivation, yet sufficiently thin for charges to be transported dot to dot.
 Using the same starting core PbS CQD, a series of core/shell CQDs with increasing shell thicknesses were examined using the same procedure.
-Fig. 5 shows four device performance metrics that demonstrate the effect of shell passivation .
-J-V
+Fig. 5 shows four device performance metrics that demonstrate the effect of shell passivation and J-V curves versus shell thickness are illustrated in Fig S5.

 These experiments show an increase in VOC with increasing shell thickness, with the most substantial change between no shell and a 0.1 nm shell.
 Ip et al.21 showed that a reduction of surface related trap density increases VOC by exploring the effect of mid-gap trap states using density functional theory simulations.
 It is most likely, that at 0.1 nm shell thickness, surface passivation is complete, i.e. each PbS core surface atom is fully bonded.
 Thus, additional layers do not lead to a substantial increase in passivation and the subsequent rise in VOC is small and attributed to the increase in band-gap due to the decrease in PbS core diameter19.